WillKWL/2023_IMI_BIGDataAIHUB/Task2B/README.md

 ## 6) Improvements to make: [Task 3](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task3)

-- While the model performs better than random guess, its lift in the 1st decile is still quite low
+- While the model performs better than a random guess, its lift in the 1st decile is still not significant
 - Possible improvements for the current approach
   - More data to train the model on (see [Task 3](https://github.com/WillKWL/2023_IMI_BIGDataAIHUB/blob/main/Task3))
   - More experimentation with sampling techniques to address class imbalance